Our Data — How CreditDoc Works

 What the map shows: The company's headquarters or nearest branch.
 For multi-location companies, we show each branch as a separate profile because they may serve different areas, have different hours, or be regulated by different state offices.

 "Serving" vs "Located in": Some companies serve your area remotely without a physical local office.
-They appear in your city's results if they're licensed to operate in your state.
+They appear in your city's results when our data indicates state-level availability.
 Companies with a physical location in your city are listed first.

 Limitations: Map pins are approximate and based on the address on file.
 Always verify hours, exact location, and appointment requirements directly with the company before visiting.